Al-Haqbani/z/README.md

 It can optionally search employees automatically by inspecting the contributors of a repository you provide.
 You can also search an entire GitHub organization in one go by supplying an org name.
 A modern web interface on `localhost:8000` lets you run scans and view results.
 The UI is styled with Bootstrap for a clean look and now lets you toggle AI verification, commit scanning and silent mode directly from your browser.
 The dashboard also keeps a history of your scans so you can revisit past results at any time.
+Results appear on the page in real time thanks to streaming updates, so you can monitor a scan while it is still running.
 It uses a simple purple, orange, green and gray color scheme for a clean look.
 Full Auto Mode executes all searchers concurrently to accelerate large scans.
 Leak results may also be verified by a free AI classifier.
 When enabled from the prompts or the web form, each detected token is checked with a lightweight model from HuggingFace to reduce false positives.
 For even more accuracy you can enable *active token verification*, which checks GitHub, Slack, Discord and Telegram tokens via their APIs to confirm they are still valid.
 Optional Telegram or Discord notifications can alert you when leaks are found.